OSSPhilippines/v-animate-css/README.md

 ### `v-animate-css`

-This is easiest way to implement Vue directive for Animate.css
+The easiest way to implement Vue directive for Animate.css

 If you like this project, please give it a star :star: , and consider following the author :octocat: :wink: .